nathanpitman/Personal-Website/src/content/posts/ai-in-august.md

 ## A contract negotiation skill

-After a busy couple of weeks supporting our Sales Director with legal queries attached to larger ACV deals, I decided tk build a Claude skill that captures relevant iHASCO product knowledge and our commercial position on various topics, to help generate a first pass review of legal queries.
-It's been genuinely useful, rapidly pulling out the key points (legalese stripped out) that actually need discussing internally between me, our commercial director, and legal counsel, rather than everyone wading through the whole document first.
+After a busy couple of weeks supporting our new Sales Director with legal queries attached to larger ACV deals, I decided to build a Claude skill that captures relevant iHASCO product knowledge and our commercial position on various topics, to help generate a first pass review of legal queries.
+It's been genuinely useful, rapidly pulling out the key points (legalese stripped back) that really need focus in a discussion with our  legal counsel.

 ## "I'm Done Using AI"